SherineAwad/Kinship/README.md

 Various ways to check kinship, relatedness, IBS, and IBS.

 Change the config.yaml file appropriately according to your data.

-Update samples.tsv to include your samples.
-You can edit config file to change this name.
+Update SAMPLES in config file to include your samples.
+The pipeline uses vctfools, King, and AKT.
+More tools will be added.

+A sample name is included in the config file without the suffix 'r_1.fq.gz' or 'r_2.fq.gz' if paired end and without 'fq.gz' if single-end reads.

+### How to run the pipeline
+The pipeline requires snakemake and conda installed.

+Then you use:

+    snakemake -jnumber_of_core

-Then run: snakemake -jnumber_of_cores, for example for 5 cores use:
+For example for 5 cores use:

     snakemake -j5

-and for a dry run use:
+For a dry run use:

     snakemake -j1 -n

-and to print the commands in a dry run use:
+To print the commands in a dry run use:

     snakemake -j1 -n -p